hertze/FinishingTouches/README.md

 ## How it works

-The script contains a library of *capsules*, where each capsule contains a combination of *matching properties* (keywords and aspect ratio) and *instructional properties* (target size and Photoshop actions).
+The script has a library of *capsules*, where each capsule contains a combination of *matching properties* (keywords and aspect ratio) and *instructional properties* (target size and Photoshop actions).
 When the script runs on an image, it looks at the keywords in the image EXIF data and its aspect ratio and resizes and executes the Photoshop actions of the matching capsule.

 ## Defining library capsules